egislev/ultron/README.md

 - In addition to calling CQ, ULTRON recognizes messages like **73** or **RR73** and determines if correspondents are busy or unresponsive.
 - If a correspondent doesn't respond, they will be **waitlisted for 30 minutes** before a QSO retry.
 - Signals weaker than **-20dB** are considered less likely to result in successful QSOs.
+- The logged ADIF message is sent to ULTRON when the WSJT-X user accepts the "Log  QSO" dialog by clicking the "OK" button.

 ## 🌈 Terminal and Color Support